dynamsoft-docs/web-twain-docs/info/api/WebTwain_IO.md

 **Parameters**

-`isSave`: Whether or not the event is triggered after a save-file dialog was shown.
+`isSave`: Whether or not the event is triggered after a save-file dialog was shown. `0` means false, `1` means true.

 `filesCount`: How many files were selected.